dhis2designlab/guides/pages/react.md

 ```

 ## Hooks
 `useState` and `useEffect` are examples of React [*Hooks*][hooks].
-You can create your own hooks.
-This allows you to write reusable logic and to have seperation between presentational components and logic.
+You can create custom hooks.
+This allows you to write reusable logic and to have separation between presentational components and logic.

 ```js{16}
 // useUserData.js